Clean Eating Strawberry Chia Seed Spread Recipe

 • Place all ingredients into a metal pot and bring to a boil.

-• Reduce heat slightly so the contents of the pot don't splatter all over your stove, but still bubbles in the pot.
+• Reduce heat slightly so the contents of the pot don't splatter all over your stove but still bubble in the pot.

-• Stir and boil until the mixture has reduced by half and has thickened.
-Again, it will not be as thick as jam, but it sill definitely thicken.
+• Stir and boil until the mixture has reduced by half and has thickened into a gel-like consistency.
+Again, it will not be as thick as jam but will definitely thicken.

 • Pour into a clean glass jar and allow to cool for 1 hour.
 Place in the fridge overnight to continue cooling.